 Our temperament assessment has been developed by our highly qualified team of animal trainers and behaviouralists led by Senior Advisor Vicky Welsh.

-These volunteer assessors are qualified as Kennel Club Accredited Instructors, or members of the Animal Behaviour and Training Council including members of the Association of Pet Dog Trainers, or they are individually assessed and accredited by our team to become Wag assessors.
+These volunteer assessors are qualified as Kennel Club Accredited Instructors, or members of the Animal Behaviour and Training Council including members of the Association of Pet Dog Trainers, or they are individually assessed and accredited by our own team to become Wag assessors.

 If your dog is at least 18 months old and you've had him or her for at least 6 months, then take this quick suitability test to see if it's likely he or she will pass the assessment and enjoy a role as a Friendship Dog.